 The overall field trip was a learning experience, while listening to people with patience, analysing the people’s mind set and bring innovative ideas for change.
 However, this whole experience also made me realize about the harsh reality which was totally unexpected for me.

 Text and photos by Simran Adhikari, Program officer in be artsy' Nepal headquarter.
-Correction / translation by Shweta Manandhar / Tere Salinero.
+And founder of Be Artsy Nepal Correction / translation by Shweta Manandhar / Tere Salinero.

 For just €1.80 a day you can change the future of a girl and prevent her from being forced to marry at 14 years old!